Recognizing and Treating Shock

 Key Takeaways

-• Shock is inadequate tissue perfusion and may result from trauma, bleeding, cardiac problems, severe infection, allergic reactions, or other medical emergencies.
+• Shock is inadequate tissue perfusion and can result from bleeding, trauma, cardiac problems, severe infection, allergic reaction, fluid loss, or other medical emergencies.

 Shock Is a Pattern, Not One Number

-Shock means the body is not perfusing tissues adequately.
-In EMR exam scenarios, the cause may be obvious external bleeding, suspected internal bleeding, severe burns, cardiac illness, allergic reaction, infection, dehydration, or another acute medical problem.
-The EMR does not need a hospital diagnosis to recognize danger.
+Shock means the body is failing to perfuse its tissues with oxygenated blood.
+In EMR scenarios the cause may be obvious external bleeding, suspected internal bleeding, severe burns, a cardiac event, an allergic reaction (anaphylaxis), infection (sepsis), dehydration, or another acute problem.
+The EMR does not need a hospital diagnosis to recognize the danger and act.

 The updated EMR exam emphasizes assessment flow.
-Primary Assessment is 37-41% of the exam, and Patient Treatment and Transport is 20-24%.
-Shock sits in both places: you recognize it during primary assessment and manage it during transport support.
-That is why questions often ask for the next action after a pattern of clues.
+Primary Assessment is 37-41% of the exam and Patient Treatment and Transport is 20-24%.
+Shock sits in both: you recognize it during the primary assessment and manage it during transport support.
+That is why scenario items frequently ask for the next action after presenting a pattern of clues.

 Shock clueWhy it mattersEMR action focus